 Disney has been regarded as a company businesses and organizations can learn from for years.
 Their commitment to excellence, people, and success provide valuable lessons to both free-agents and Fortune 500 companies.
 After watching behind-the-scenes footage of their new fireworks show, I couldn’t help but rewatch a few times.

 I took my first to Disney World in 2016 and was blown away by the guest-first attitude.
 I especially enjoyed the fireworks and the show “Wishes.”
 On February 9, 2017, Disney Parks Blog announced its new firework show “Happily Ever After” will replace “Wishes.”
 As sad as I am to see Wishes go, I’m looking forward to seeing the new.
-The announcement video gives us a peak into how the new music was recorded, and how the Disney team works together to make magic possible.
+The announcement video gives us a peek into how the new music was recorded, and how the Disney team works together to make magic possible.

 This post highlights 16 things I noticed about the making of Disney’s new firework show.
 I’m writing this because I love Disney.
 (I’m not paid or claim to own anything Disney — just sharing some thoughts to encourage you to make great art!)